 Gareth has been at Russell-Cooke for eight years.
-He provides strategic and legal advice to charities and other not-for-profit organisations on a wide range of governance and commercial matters, including establishing new charities, incorporations, collaborative working arrangements and mergers, commercial contracts, fundraising, trading and regulatory matters involving the Charity Commission.
+He provides strategic and legal advice to charities and other not-for-profit organisations on a wide range of governance and commercial matters, including establishing new charities, incorporations, mergers, commercial contracts, fundraising, trading and regulatory matters involving the Charity Commission.

 - Advising on multiple mergers in the charity sector each year, including on the merger of Breast Cancer Now and Breast Cancer Care, the UK's two biggest cancer charities

-- Advising several "household name" charities on fundraising arrangements, including in relation to commercial participation arrangements, professional fundraising arrangements and charity challenge events
+- Advising “household name” charities on fundraising arrangements, including professional fundraising arrangements, commercial participation arrangements and challenge events

 - Advising various amateur sports clubs (including rugby, cricket, football, golf and multi-sports) in relation to their legal structure and status, including by assisting clubs to convert from unincorporated CASCs to charitable entities with trading subsidiaries